samueljai120/Boom-Booking-Isolate/BULK_ACTIONS_FIX.md

 - ✅ No breaking changes to existing functionality

 ## Future Improvements
-1. Remove debugging logs in production
+1. Monitor performance in production
 2. Add unit tests for format conversion functions
 3. Consider standardizing on one data format across the entire application
 4. Add TypeScript interfaces for better type safety